cblevins/fa17-hist-trump/schedule.md

 September 20: Library Scavenger Hunt (meet at Snell Library)

-*Due Friday, September 22 by 5PM: Selection of Research Track / Theme for the semester: Two paragraphs about why you chose this theme and 1-2 more specific research topics you might want to investigate within it.*
+*Due Friday, September 22 by 5PM: Selection of Research Track / Theme for the semester.
+Email me: a) the theme, b) one current event or contemporary incident related to it, c) why you chose this theme and what interests you about it, and d) 1-2 ideas for a more specific topic or historical question you might want to investigate within it.*

 **Week 4: Primary Sources II**